JendareyTechnologies/classa24-practical-interview/Question1.md

 Select Lesson 1: and

-# perform the below task
+# Perform the below task

 # 1: Install
 - Git